StefanoCecere/cecere.xyz/content/post/diary/2008/2008-10-26-why-humanist-party-mission-of-humanist-party.md

 Will there be a change in his direction ?

-Will there be a change of human&#8217;s aim from Money-Power-Sex ?
+Will there be a change of human's aim from Money-Power-Sex ?

 Will the human being evolve further ?

-Gandhi said &#8220;The earth has enough for every one&#8217;s needs, but not for one man&#8217;s greed&#8221;.
+Gandhi said "The earth has enough for every one's needs, but not for one man's greed".

-UN study has said &#8220;That with current resources and technology, with just 4% of world population working, everyone can be provided with middle-class life standards of north-european countries&#8221;.
+UN study has said "That with current resources and technology, with just 4% of world population working, everyone can be provided with middle-class life standards of north-european countries".

 There is enough evidence of this to be around the truth.